markaggar/Water-Monitor/README.md

 [![Open in HACS](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=markaggar&repository=Water-Monitor&category=integration)
 > You must download/copy the integration first (via HACS or manual copy) and restart Home Assistant before you can install the integration from the Devices and Services page under Settings.

-A Home Assistant custom integration for water usage monitoring that provides session tracking, gap handling, hot water analytics, and optional leak detection.
-Only a Flow sensor is required; a Volume sensor is optional.
+A Home Assistant custom integration for water usage monitoring that provides session tracking, gap handling, hot water analytics, and optional leak detection with water shut-off valve support.
+Only a Flow sensor is required; a Volume sensor, Hot water sensor and shut-off valve control is optional.
 If you do supply a Volume sensor, Water Monitor will use it directly (ideal if you want volumes to align with the Energy dashboard).
 Supports multiple instances (works with electricity too!) and full reconfiguration of sensor names and threshold values via the UI.

 <img width="449" height="666" alt="image" src="https://github.com/user-attachments/assets/a8cdcfeb-f03d-4e9c-9527-e7230c58ddd8" />